pranavtallewar/spring-boot/README.txt

 SQL Scripts
 ===========
-These are the same SQL scripts used in the course.
 - employee.sql: Creates the employee table and loads sample data

 - setup-spring-security-bcrypt-demo-database.sql: Creates login accounts with encrypted passwords